cunarist/rinf/documentation/docs/tutorial.md

 ...
 ```

-Finally, receive the signals in Dart with `StreamBuilder` and rebuild the widget accordingly.
+Finally, receive the signals in Dart with `StreamBuilder` and rebuild the widget accordingly. `myIncreasingNumberStream` is generated from the Protobuf file.

 ```dart
 // lib/main.dart